 On this page

-Te Whatu Ora will also be responsible for improving services and outcomes across the health system.
-We will do this in partnership with Te Aka Whai Ora - Māori Health Authority.
+Te Whatu Ora is also responsible for improving services and outcomes across the health system.
+We do this in partnership with Te Aka Whai Ora - Māori Health Authority.

 Clinical leadershipLeadership of national forums across medical, nursing, midwifery, primary and community, allied health, scientific and technical professions across New Zealand's health sector

 Hospital and specialist servicesOperational delivery of hospital and specialist services for New Zealanders

 CommissioningCommissioning and funding of health care delivered by community-based services and third-party providers.